Burbank, California

 Burbank is a city in the southeastern end of the San Fernando Valley in Los Angeles County, California, United States.
-Located 7 mi northwest of downtown Los Angeles, Burbank has a population of 107,337.
+Located 7 mi northwest of downtown Los Angeles, Burbank had a population of 105,833 as of 2025.
 The city was named after David Burbank, who established a sheep ranch there in 1867.
+Burbank consists of two distinct areas: a downtown/foothill section, in the foothills of the Verdugo Mountains, and the flatland section.

-Often called the "Media Capital of the World" and only a few miles northeast of Hollywood, numerous media and entertainment companies are headquartered or have significant production facilities in Burbank, including Warner Bros.
-Entertainment, The Walt Disney Company, Nickelodeon Animation Studio, The Burbank Studios, Cartoon Network Studios with the West Coast branch of Cartoon Network, and Insomniac Games.
+Numerous media and entertainment companies are headquartered or have significant production facilities in Burbank—often called the "Media Capital of the World" and only six miles northeast of Hollywood—including Warner Bros.
+Entertainment, the Walt Disney Company, Nickelodeon Animation Studio, The Burbank Studios, and Cartoon Network.
+Universal plays a key role in attractions and entertainment in Burbank, with its theme park Universal Studios Hollywood and the NBCUniversal building.
 The broadcast network The CW is also headquartered in Burbank.
-The Hollywood Burbank Airport was the location of Lockheed's Skunk Works, which produced some of the most secret and technologically advanced airplanes, including the U-2 spy planes that uncovered Soviet Union missile components in Cuba in October 1962.
-In addition, the city contains the largest IKEA in the U.S.
+"Beautiful Downtown Burbank" was stated often as a joke on Rowan & Martin's Laugh-In and The Tonight Show Starring Johnny Carson, as both shows were taped at NBC's former studios.
+The Hollywood Burbank Airport was the location of Lockheed's Skunk Works, which produced some of the most secret and technologically advanced airplanes, including the U-2 spy planes.
+The city contains the largest IKEA in the U.S.

-Burbank consists of two distinct areas: a downtown/foothill section, in the foothills of the Verdugo Mountains, and the flatland section.
-The city was referred to as "Beautiful Downtown Burbank" on Rowan & Martin's Laugh-In and The Tonight Show Starring Johnny Carson, as both shows were taped at NBC's former studios.

 History

 Indigenous peoples and Spanish era

 The history of the Burbank area can be traced back to the Tongva people, the indigenous people of the area, who lived in the region for thousands of years before the arrival of Europeans.
-In the late 1700s and early 1800s, Spanish explorers and mission priests arrived in the area.
-The city of Burbank occupies land that was previously part of two Spanish and Mexican-era colonial land grants, the 36400 acre Rancho San Rafael, granted to Jose Maria Verdugo by the Spanish Bourbon government in 1784, and the 4063 acre Rancho Providencia created in 1821.
+In the late 18th century and the early 19th century, Spanish explorers and mission priests arrived in the Los Angeles area.
+The city of Burbank occupies land that was previously part of two Spanish and Mexican-era colonial land grants: the 36400 acre Rancho San Rafael, granted to Jose Maria Verdugo by the Spanish Bourbon government in 1784, and the 4063 acre Rancho Providencia created in 1821.
 This area was the scene of a military skirmish which resulted in the unseating of the Spanish Governor of California, and his replacement by the Mexican leader Pio Pico.